Staff

 mason@teenstotrails.org

-Mason is a Texan-turned-Mainer currently studying Computer Science and Digital & Computational Studies at Bowdoin College.
-Mason is working with Teens to Trails to increase organizational efficiency by implementing new tech tools and updating existing ones to meet the developing needs of our team.
+Mason is a Texan-turned-New-Englander.
+A recent Computer Science graduate from Bowdoin College, Mason is working with Teens to Trails to increase organizational efficiency by implementing new tech tools and updating existing ones to meet the developing needs of our team.

 Board of Managers